taytom258/terraria/README.md

     docker.io/taytom259/terraria:latest
 ```

 After the initial world generation you can specify the world by passing the flag to the server as shown below to run the server without input.
+> [!NOTE]
-Make sure you have set your settings within your serverconfig.txt located within the /config bind mount.
+> Make sure you have set your settings within your serverconfig.txt located within the /config bind mount.
 ```
 docker run --rm -it \
     -p 7777:7777 \